Eyesore123/blog-app/README.md

 - How to use pgAdmin and connect to db in Railway.
 - How to make backups.
 I had written nearly 20 posts to my blog when I had to restore data from a backup, because I messed up the migrations and had to start migrations from scratch.
 I had backups set up, but noticed that I had to make some adjustments to sql file before I could use the query tool in pgAdmin to insert the data from the backup.
 In the future I will make sure to test the backup features properly before I move to production.
 It's important to ensure that backups can be restored without having to make any manual changes to data and that the backed up data is correct (not truncated or corrupted).
 - I was thinking of sending my blog posts automatically to LinkedIn, but because LinkedIn has become so heavy-handed and frustrating with its unnecessary security measures, I will not support it.
 Blog users can still share posts on LinkedIn but I won't be adding mine there.
 - It is quite painful to get all the routes and controllers working without hiccups.
 One subtle change anywhere can break the whole thing.
 For example, I decided to make changes to account removal logic and suddenly I had to make changes not only to frontend but also to user model, comment model, Accountcontroller, Commentcontroller and to user table with additional migrations.
 - Deployment can also be a pain if you don't know all the ins and outs of the deployment process.
 I've never deployed a Laravel app before so I had to learn a lot about it.
 How Laravel caching works, how images should be loaded (and stored), how to set cors policies properly etc.
+- Laravel has some default behaviour that can be extremely hard to override.
+For example, I spent a lot of time trying to figure out why I can't redirect a user from email link to /login/success route (it went to /login every time).
+I was trying to keep the user signed out during the email verification process, but it was not working.
+I tried everything.
+Eventually I decided to keep the user signed in and redirect to /login/success route after the email verification, and it worked.
+Lesson learned: it's usually a good idea to follow Laravel's default behaviour.
+You can't tweak everything even if you wanted to.
+- Laravel + React + Inertia combo would not be very practical to work with for a large team.
+That's because making even small changes requires intricate knowledge of the project structure.
+Frontend and backend are tightly intertwined; it's hard to make even slight changes without changing both frontend code and backend code at the same time.
+Blade views are the default Laravel way of creating templates for the frontend, so using React components instead of blade views can be a bit tricky at times and not for the faint of heart.
 - Vite was causing more issues than usual in my Laravel setup.
 I had to add bash scripts and other scripts, a Vite helper, and an htaccess file, and then I had to make some extra changes to providers and vite config file just to get the vite build to work.